bcgov/sso-docs/docs/integrating-your-application/redirects.md

 ---
 sidebar_position: 4
+title: Redirects
+description: Learn what Redirect URI(s) are and why they are required in OIDC.
 ---

-# Redirects

---- Learn what Redirect URI(s) are and why they are required in OIDC.

 ## What is a redirect?